Investigate Defender for Identity security alerts in Microsoft Defender XDR

 You can also export the alert to an Excel file.
 To do this, select Export.

-In the Excel file, you now have two links available: View in Microsoft Defender for Identity and View in Microsoft 365 Defender.
+In the Excel file, you now have two links available: View in Microsoft Defender for Identity and View in Microsoft Defender XDR.
 Each link will bring you to the relevant portal, and provide information about the alert there.

 Tune your alerts to adjust and optimize them, reducing false positives.
 Alert tuning allows your SOC teams to focus on high-priority alerts and improve threat detection coverage across your system.
-In Microsoft 365 Defender, create rule conditions based on evidence types, and then apply your rule on any rule type that matches your conditions.
+In Microsoft Defender XDR, create rule conditions based on evidence types, and then apply your rule on any rule type that matches your conditions.

 For more information, see Tune an alert.